Masu Wood‑grain Guinomi Sake Cup with Coaster

 Estimated Shipping Widget will be displayed here!

-A set of Masu (wooden measuring cup) sake cups, and coaster by Odate Kougeisha.
+A set of a masu (wooden measuring cup) sake cup, and a coaster by Odate Kougeisha.

 Masu were originally used as lightweight cups for measuring rice, soy sauce, and sake.
-The wood used for Masu is Japanese cedar and Hinoki cypress, which are deeply associated with Shinto rituals and shrines, and the word "Masu" means "increase" and "benefit" in Japanese, so they were considered good luck items and came to be used as sake cups.
+The wood used for this masu is Japanese cedar and Hinoki cypress, which are deeply associated with Shinto rituals and shrines.
+The word "masu" means "increase" and "benefit" in Japanese, so it is considered a good luck item and came to be used as sake cups.

-It is a traditional handicraft designated by the national government that utilizes the uniform and beautiful grain of Akita cedar.
-It is a masterpiece of craftsmanship with a bright and elegant texture, lightweight, yet strong and resilient.
+Designated as a traditional craft by the Japanese government, Odate magewappa showcases the uniform and beautiful grain of Akita cedar.
+Light in weight yet strong and resilient, it is a masterful expression of refined craftsmanship, with a bright and elegant texture.

 DETAILS